Mike really does take the biscuit when it comes to describing someone as ‘interesting’.

-Though he would call himself an electrician by trade he could perhaps be seen more as an artist.
+Though he would call himself an electronics engineer by trade he could perhaps be seen more as an artist.
 Never have we seen such imaginative uses of circuit boards, LEDs and what fishermen would call ‘muppets’.

-When he’s not playing with soldering irons and glue guns, he’s to be found trawling the local record shops for the latest and greatest artists and CDs that no other person in the entire world has ever heard of, except perhaps all those dear friends, relatives, acquaintances and anyone else walking past when he’s handing out copies of said CDs.
+When he’s not playing with soldering irons and glue guns, he’s to be found trawling the local record shops and the far reaches of the world for the latest and greatest artists and CDs that no other person in the entire world has ever heard of, except perhaps all those dear friends, relatives, acquaintances and anyone else walking past when he’s handing out copies of said CDs.

 His taste in music is grand if slightly bizarre and will have anyone, from 80 year old pensioners to 13 year old girls dancing around the room.
 Possibly his most talked about subject (other than perhaps lawyers), his life revolves around music.